wonmor/classfinder-web/_posts/about.md

 ---
 title: 'How We Made ClassFinder.'
-excerpt: 'A Behind the Scenes Look at the Development of ClassFinder.'
+excerpt: 'A behind the scenes look at the development of our app.'
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2023-08-22T05:35:07.322Z'
 author: